Rapha149/MessageHider/ENGLISH.md

 	+ `3`: All keywords will beinspected without exception.

 	If a key on the left side should be ignored, `<ignore>` can be specified as value.

 - `regex (true/false)` - If enabled, the plain message or JSON values are inspected according to regex.
 A guide to regex is available at [RegExr](https://regexr.com/).
 Note: Punctuation characters like dots are interpreted differently when regex is enabled.
 You can prevent this with a `\` in front of it.
 More info on RegExr.

+- `ignoreCase (true/false)` - If enabled, case is ignored when filtering.
+If JSON is enabled, this counts applies for the values, not for the keys.

 - `onlyHideForOtherPlayers (true/false)` - If enabled, messages you have sent yourself will not be filtered for you.
 (1.16+)

 - `message (text)` - The message to filter for.
 If JSON is enabled, in JSON format.

 - `senders (list)` - If left empty it will be ignored.
 If at least one player is given, only messages sent by the given players will be filtered with this filter.
 (1.16+)
 	Either the player name, UUID or `<console>` for the console may be provided.

 - `excludedSenders (list)` - Just like `senders`, only the other way around.
 From anyone given, sent messages will not be filtered with this filter.
 (1.16+)
 	Either the player name, UUID or `<console>` for the console may be provided.

 - `receivers (list)` - If left empty it will be ignored.
 If at least one player is given, the message will be filtered only for the given players.
    Either the player name, UUID or `<console>` for the console may be provided.

 - `excludedReceivers (list)` - Just like `receivers`, only the other way around.
 The message will not be filtered for anyone given.
    Either the player name, UUID or `<console>` for the console may be provided.